lynnfaraday/aresmush.com/_root/install-ares/choosing-a-host.md

 I recommend [Digital Ocean](http://www.digitalocean.com/?refcode=5c07173bc1f2).
 It's what I use for [AresCentral](/arescentral).
 See **[Getting Started with Digital Ocean](/install-ares/digital-ocean)** for step-by-step instructions on setting up your game there.

-If you want to find your own host, check out the [System Requirements](/install-ares/system-requirements).
+If you prefer to find your own host, check out the [System Requirements](/install-ares/system-requirements).